 We, the CDLU, are not against Balch & Bingham; we are against racism, discrimination, and unscrupulous if not criminal behavior.
 We seek to promote inherent goodness, and expose unconscionable corporate conduct and inept government behavior.

 Two Balch & Bingham partners were indicted in September because of an alleged bribery scheme.
+Steven McKinney was acquitted but Joel Gilbert was found guilty on all 6 charges.
 The management at Balch should have fired them on the spot; instead they gave them an indefinite leave of absence.

 Many of you have visited our anonymous tip line, some have reached out to us; some have hesitated.
 Do not be afraid.
 We will protect your confidentiality.